emsif84/emsif84.github.io/index.md

 * Currently creating dashbords with PowerBI about customer data and residential assets.
 To reach this goal I extracted and transformed data with SQL in Snowflake and connected Snowflake with PowerBI to update the data daily.
 I use DAX to create measures to display KPIs and to show trends on a quartely basis.

-* Call Analysis and Dashboard with Python and Excel on a monthly basis.
-To reached this goal, csv files were automatically joined and transformed monthly in Python.
-With Excel Power Query I loaded the data and created a dashboard.
+* Call Analysis and Dashboard with Python and Excel.
+To reached this goal, csv files were monthly loaded, joined and transformed in Python.
+With Excel Power Query I loaded the data and then plotted them with a Dashboard.

 ## Previous projects